syk435/Uniformity-Based-Haptics-Network/README.md

 Current Demo: https://www.youtube.com/watch?v=FhQqKZNWBOo

-A common infrastructure to foster intercommunication among haptics-utilizing device groups.
+A common fault-tolerant, distributed network to foster intercommunication among haptics-utilizing device groups.
 The main goal of this intercommunication would be to produce a more “polite”  and intuitive haptics user experience for a user who has multiple haptics enabled master/slave device groups.
 This will be done through:

 Turn-based “polite” system that will prevent all of a user’s device from simultaneously bombarding the user with haptic info/notifications, but rather promote a natural and intelligent succession of haptics interactions that promote user comfort